-These policies provide coverage for common risks of mental health counseling.
+These insurance policies cover common risks of mental health counseling.

-General liability insurance covers the most common risks that small mental health practices face, such as an accident that injures a client or damages their property.
+A general liability insurance policy covers basic risks that small mental health practices face, such as an accident that injures a client or damages their property.

 A business owner's policy, or BOP, is a cost-effective way for private practices and small clinics to buy general liability coverage and commercial property insurance together.

 Professional liability insurance covers legal defense costs when a counselor is sued for unsatisfactory work.
 It's also referred to as malpractice insurance or errors and omissions insurance (E&O).

 Most states require workers' comp for mental health clinics that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy covers financial losses from data breaches and cyberattacks.
 It's strongly recommended for mental health counseling businesses that store personal information.